 Camunda Engine Data Reimport

-There are cases where you might want to remove all Camunda BPM engine data from Optimize which has been imported from connected Camunda engines but don’t want to lose Optimize entities such as collections, reports or dashboards you created.
+There are cases where you might want to remove all Camunda Platform engine data from Optimize which has been imported from connected Camunda engines but don’t want to lose Optimize entities such as collections, reports or dashboards you created.

 Please be aware that triggering a reimport causes the current data imported from the engine to be deleted and a new import cycle to be started.
 That also means that data which has already been removed from the engine (e.g. using the history cleanup feature) is irreversibly lost.